ece362-purdue/f2022-public-labs/readme.md

 # Fall 2023 ECE 362 Lab reources

+Lab Checkoff/Help Link: https://engineering.purdue.edu/ece362/f22/lab/labutils/
+(Sign in with your Purdue email.
+Only works inside of EE069.
+Does not work on personal computers.)

 1. [Lab 0 Microcontroller kit setup](./lab-00/lab_00.md) (Due in week of 8/21 of your lab section)
 2. [Lab 1 General Purpsose I/O](./lab-01/lab_01.md) (Due in week of 2/20 of your lab section)
    - you could download the [lab 01 template](https://github.com/ece362-purdue/f2022-lab-5):